Optimal localization for the Einstein constraints: Consequences of Hamiltonian harmonic and radial stability

 \subsection{Radial evolution of spherical averages}

-\paragraph{Assumptions}
+\paragraph{Assumptions.}

-We now investigate the spherical averages of a solution and, as pointed out in~\autoref{section=32}, in contrast with the case of isotropic localization, the evolution equation satisfied by the average $\la u(r) \ra$ also involves $\la \Deltaslash u(r) \ra$ and, therefore, can not be solved independently (from the fluctuations of the solution).
-Furthermore, the equation satisfied by $\la \Deltaslash u(r) \ra$ itself involves further weighted averages, etc., so that one can not derive a closed system of differential equations.
-In view of this structure, in our formulation we derive the system satisfied by the above two averages and allow for a source term (controlled by a Hardy-type argument).
+We now explain the derivation of the second-order differential equation~\eqref{equa-defb-b-b} (in~\eqref{equa-defb-b-b-bis}, below) and establish a sharp decay estimate for the spherical averages of a solution (in \autoref{prop-66}, below).
+As pointed out in \autoref{section=3.2}, in contrast to the isotropic case $(\Lambda,\lambda)=(\Sphe^{n-1},1)$, the evolution equation satisfied by the average $\la u(r) \ra$ also involves the average $\la \Deltaslash u(r) \ra$ and, therefore, cannot be solved independently of the fluctuations of the solution.
+Furthermore, the equation satisfied by $\la \Deltaslash u(r) \ra$ itself involves further weighted averages, so that there exists no closed system of differential equations for the averages.
+In view of this structure, we analyze the system satisfied by the above two averages while allowing for a source term denoted by $\Kappa^\notreH[u]$, eventually controlled by the shell dissipation and radial Hardy inequalities.